The ONLY Landscaping Email Marketing Guide You Need

 How you acquire those contacts is a different game altogether.

 Buying an email list from a third party is rarely a good idea.
-If you buy email lists in bulk and send them mass emails, it might land your business in legal trouble.
+Buying email lists in bulk and sending them mass emails might land your business in legal trouble.

 There are very specific laws against sending bulk emails to contacts who have not opted to receive any emails from you.
 See Canada CASL, the US CAN-SPAM act, and Australia’s Spam act.

-Always aim to acquire your contacts through legitimate strategies and get their permission so that you can email them.
+Always aim to acquire your contacts through legitimate strategies and get their permission to email them.

 Some helpful ways you can build your landscaping marketing email list